daudix/distrobox/docs/content/useful_tips.md

 And you're good to go, now you can reproduce your personal environment everywhere in simple (and scriptable) steps.

-## Check used resources
+## Check Used Resources

 - You can always check how much space a `distrobox` is taking by using `podman` command:

 `podman system df -v` or `docker system df -v`

-## Pre-installing additional package repositories
+## Pre-Installing Additional Package Repositories

 On Red Hat Enterprise Linux and its derivatives, the amount of packages in the base repositories is limited, and additional packages need to be brought in by